 What are the Similarities between IP67 and IP68

 Let’s look at some similarities between IP67 and IP68.
 You should also know the difference between waterproof and water-resistant.
 Waterproof is being able to keep water out of the product/device no matter how long they are submerged in water.

 - While water-resistant is the ability to keep water from entering the device to some degree.
 So, smartphones and smartwatches are only water-resistant, they can’t survive in water indefinitely.

 - The IP rating only covers the number specified and not the ones above them.
 That is if your device is rated 8 for water-resistant, it doesn’t mean it can survive a jet stream of water from ratings 5 and 6.

 - For example in the case of the iPhone X, the phone is rated IP67 and so it can survive submersion in water (rating 7) for brief periods but it can’t survive a jet of water (5 and 6) subjected to it.

 Apple doesn’t recommend taking the phone underwater, or into a shower even though it should survive.
 Damage from liquids is not covered under the warranty provided by Apple.

 IP67 vs IP68 Waterproof Meaning? – Final Thoughts

-IP68 rated devices have the same protection as IP67 devices for dust.
-Also, IP68 rated devices are better when it comes to water resistance, this makes them the obvious choice.
+IP68-rated devices have the same protection as IP67 devices for dust.
+Also, IP68-rated devices are better when it comes to water resistance, which makes them the obvious choice.

 But this will never happen, because Apple knows IP68 is better, and water resistance will only get better for iPhones from now on.